On implementing SWMR registers from SWSR registers in systems with Byzantine failures: Register implementation algorithm

-We now prove the (conditional) wait-freedom property of the implementation $\I{n}$.
+{ \textbf{Termination of \texorpdfstring{$\I{n}$}{In}}.} We now prove the Termination property of the implementation $\I{n}$.
 As in the previous section, we assume that the implementations of the registers $R_{wQ}$ and $R_{pQ}$ that $\I{n}$ uses are {\vd} (so they are linearizable).

 Note that if $w$ is {\ml}, it could write $(\done,\tp{k,-})$ followed by $(\done,\tp{k',-})$ in $R_{wp}$ such that $k' < k$.
 To prevent $p$ from ``acting on'' a $\done$ tuple that is out of order, $p$ remembers in the variable $\lc$ the value $k$ of the last $(\done,\tp{k,-})$ tuple that it accepted.
 Using this variable in the guard of line~\ref{pCommit} ensures that the $\tp{k,-}$ tuples that $p$ writes in $R_{pQ}$ in line~\ref{ptoq} have non-decreasing values of $k$ even if the writer $w$ is {\ml}.
 So if $p$ is not {\ml}, correct processes that read $R_{pQ}$, read tuples $\tp{k,-}$ with non-decreasing values of $k$.
 More precisely: